 You can still make an offer on a property listed as “Under Contract.”
 If the sale falls through—regardless of the reason— you would have your bid for the home in place already, a bit like waiting in line.

-Buying a home isn’t always an easy task but the specialists at the Hero Home Program want to help make it less stressful.
+Buying a home isn’t always an easy task but the specialists at Hero Home Programs™ want to help make it less stressful.
 They are ready to help you find the right lender, the right grants and rebates, and the right savings for your new home purchase.
-Contact them today to get started down the path to homeownership tomorrow.
+Contact us today to get started down the path to homeownership tomorrow.